team-cosmos/Cosmos/README.md

 ## Native

-When building native, if you get NODE_MODULE_VERSION mismatch error, run
+When building native, if you get NODE_MODULE_VERSION mismatch error, run (in native/)

 ~~~~
 npm install --save-dev electron-rebuild